lsegundo11/Ishkara/Characters/PC/Kholwin.md

 - Half-Elf Druid
 - [[Watcher]](Member) of the [[Harpers]]
 - [[Day 50]] Kholwin is gonna start amassing corruption
-  - Current Corruption Level: 0pts
+  - Current Corruption Level: 2pts with the cruel effect

 ___
 # Detailed Info: